 With an invigorating jolt of green and an eye-popping carpet of spring ephemerals, this intimate woodland is a springtime paradise and a visually explosive place to visit.

 - April is when shimmering white toothwort makes the ground beneath your feet sparkle like firecrackers and when Virginia bluebells erupt all across the landscape.

 Trails: To best begin your hike, take the main trail north from the trail head for about 400 feet until and head left (west) down a narrow dirt trail to your left (west).
 The main trails of this preserve are wide and made of gravel.
 The more scenic trails are narrow and made of dirt, though not a danger for ambulatory individuals.

 Access & Parking: Park on Arsenal Road by the tennis courts or in any of the nearby spots.
-Then walk west and continue along the wide gravel trail.
-After about 500 feet, you’ll see a broken concrete bunker on your left.
-Walk for another hundred feet or so, and you’ll find a narrow dirt trail on the left that takes you into the best part of the preserve.
+Walk west along the road and past the tennis courts.
+On your left, you’ll come to a line of trees and sign for O’Hara Woods.
+Continue ahead on the wide gravel trail.
+In just moments, you’ll see a set brown concrete bunkers straddling the trail.
+When you reach the bunkers, keep your eye to the left.
+In another hundred feet, you’ll see a narrow dirt trail that takes you into the best part of the preserve.